Homemade Spaghetti Sauce

 - 1 jar of marinara sauce

-- 2t drive thyme leaves, chopped (double if using fresh)
+- 2 t dried thyme leaves, chopped (double if using fresh)

 - 5 bay leaves